-The departmental core consists of courses considered essential for a chosen engineering/science discipline including, engineering design, seminar, industrial training and project.
+The departmental core consists of mandatory courses considered essential for a chosen engineering/ science discipline including, engineering design, seminar, industrial training and project.
+The industrial training of duration 6-10 weeks shall be undertaken by every student in the summer vacation after sixth semester.